Enter if you dare: Halloween-themed Black Lagoon Pop-up bar coming to Nashville

 A fake skeleton decoration pops out from behind a dark bar at the Black Lagoon Halloween-themed pop-up bar.
 In the background, neon green, purple, and orange lights add to the scary vibes.

-We’d die to go to this Halloween-themed pop-up bar. | Photo via Black Lagoon Pop-Up
+We’d die to go to this Halloween-themed pop-up bar of our nightmares. | Photo via Black Lagoon Pop-Up

 Muah-haha.
 A spirited, Halloween-themed pop-up bar is coming to Nashville, turning Germantown’s Barrel Proof whiskey lounge into an eerie haunt for all who dare from Thursday, Oct.
 10 to Thursday, Oct.
 31.